-A quick bread is a cake-like bread made using chemical leaveners like baking powder and baking soda.
-This type of leavening gives you a very delicate and fine crumb structure and usually you’d use all-purpose flour or cake flour to help this along.
+Quick bread is a cake-like bread made using chemical leaveners like baking powder and baking soda.
+This type of leavening gives you a very delicate and fine crumb structure and usually, you’d use all-purpose flour or cake flour to help this along.

-My bread in this recipe make a sourdough bread with bourbon soaked cranberries and toasted walnuts, but with all the tell-tale signs of a sourdough bread: crispy crust, soft but a bit chewy crumb and excellent well-developed taste.
+My bread in this recipe makes sourdough bread with bourbon-soaked cranberries and toasted walnuts, but with all the tell-tale signs of sourdough bread: crispy crust, soft but a bit chewy crumb, and excellent well-developed taste.

 The formula in this walnut cranberry sourdough bread recipe

 The flours in this recipe are selected for as much oven spring possible and for a delicious taste.